jrog20/FarrierApp/notes.md

 Links on farrier show page:
-[x] Fix 'My Barns': barn controller #index, Only show current_farrier's barns [x] Fix 'My Owners': owner controller #index, Only show current_farrier's owners [ ] Fix 'My Appointments' => link broken
+[x] Fix 'My Barns': barn controller #index, Only show current_farrier's barns [x] Fix 'My Owners': owner controller #index, Only show current_farrier's owners [x] Fix 'My Appointments' => link broken
-[ ] Fix 'Add an Appointment': appointments controller #index (app/views/appointments/_form.html.erb), Only show current_farrier's horses
+[x] Fix 'Add an Appointment': appointments controller #index (app/views/appointments/_form.html.erb), Only show current_farrier's horses

-[ ] On app/views/appointments/_form.html.erb, fix drop-down list of horses; when creating a new appointment from a farrier/show page, the horse selection should only by the horses that belong to that farrier.
+[x] On app/views/appointments/_form.html.erb, fix drop-down list of horses; when creating a new appointment from a farrier/show page, the horse selection should only by the horses that belong to that farrier.

 [ ] Create helper methods: Take logic out of views.
-Only talks to views (does not touch db)
+Only talks to views (does not touch db) => Appointments: move logic to helper methods, i.e.
+    => display_appointments; use in index and show
+    => horse_select; use in _form

 [x] Add edit horse link/button to horses/:id (show) page [x] Add delete horse link/button to horses/:id (show) page